Glaucoma Evaluation and Treatment

 After diagnosis, you and your doctor will discuss which treatment option is best suited for your needs.
 All current treatments for glaucoma are designed to reduce the amount of pressure within the eye.
 Some of the more common treatment options available are prescription eye drops and/or laser surgery.
 Your doctor may prescribe eye drops to treat open-angle glaucoma.
 It is usually necessary to use these drops one or more times per day.
 Your eye doctor or surgeon may recommend a laser procedure to either open another drainage channel (for narrow-angle glaucoma) or aid in the drainage of fluid (for open-angle glaucoma) to lower intraocular pressure.

-At Scott & Christie Eyecare Associates, our doctors perform an FDA-approved laser treatments known as Selective Laser Trabeculoplasty (SLT) for open-angle glaucoma and Laser Peripheral Iridotomy (LPI) for narrow-angle glaucoma.
+At Scott & Christie Eyecare Associates, our doctors perform FDA-approved laser treatments known as Selective Laser Trabeculoplasty (SLT) for open-angle glaucoma and Laser Peripheral Iridotomy (LPI) for narrow-angle glaucoma.
+Our doctors also perform microinvasive glaucoma surgery (MIGS), which can be done at the time of cataract surgery or as an independent, stand-alone procedure.

 Selective Laser Trabeculoplasty